-After over two decades working as a writer in a variety of capacities, as a journalist, author (novelist), content writer and editor, I finally decided to explore the world of grant writing.
-About 14 years ago, as the executive director for a medium sized faith-based nonprofit, I took a one day grant writing workshop at the Center for Philanthropy in Indianapolis, and assisted a professional grant writer on our board of directors with researching and locating grants, but have never written a complete grant.
+After over two decades of working as a writer in a variety of capacities, as a journalist, author (novelist), content writer, and editor, I finally decided to explore the world of grant writing.
+About 14 years ago, as the executive director for a medium-sized faith-based nonprofit, I took a one-day grant writing workshop at the Center for Philanthropy in Indianapolis, and assisted a professional grant writer on our board of directors with researching and locating grants, but have never written a complete grant.

 Working at GrantWatch has renewed my interest in learning to write grants.
 I’ve been involved with a number of nonprofit organizations over the years and have seen the difference adequate funding can make in providing the programming and services you can offer.

 Recently, a dear friend with a calling to start a new program for at-risk youth overseas told me about her idea and sent me her proposal.
 Tracey Shipley has been helping teens and young adults get and stay sober through involvement in the creative arts, particularly music for a number of years.
 A powerful force to be reckoned with – a force for good – Shipley is a teen and family counselor, creative arts therapist, and addictions specialist for over twenty years.
 She’s worked for public institutions and privately with clients with all levels of addiction including heroin addicts and their families.

 Several years ago, Tracey founded Sobar Jerusalem, providing a safe musical haven for teens and young adults to gather, listen to music or perform and socialize with no alcohol or drugs, in essence, a “sober bar.”
 She obtained some municipal funding, put up a crowdfunding campaign, had lots of donors and programs, and kept the program going for a number of years.